AKA EL BUQUE MALDITO

 AVAILABLE ON DVD

 Lillian, a model, investigates the disappearance of her friend Naomi and discovers that she and another girl, Kathy are in the middle of the ocean on a boat doing a promotion.
 They encounter a really old ship and soon disappear.
 Lillian and a couple of colleagues meet a professor who tells them that the missing girls must have encountered the ghost ship that is responsible for a lot of supposed deaths.
 Against the professor’s wishes, they search for the girls and find the ship, which is inhabited by the Blind Dead….

-The third of the Blind Dead quartet, I used to have this 1975 effort on video many years ago under the title Horror Of The Zombies.
+The third of the Blind Dead quartet, and I used to have this 1975 effort on video many years ago under the title Horror Of The Zombies.
 I think I only watched it once, which gives you some idea of what I thought of it.
-In fact I hardly remembered any of it, except that it had some characters wandering a great deal around a ship and there were zombies in a room downstairs, and coupled with the fact that this is generally regarded as by far the worst of the four films, I approached watching this episode with some trepidation.
+In fact I hardly remembered any of it, except that it had some characters wandering a great deal around a ship and there were zombies in a room downstairs.
+Coupled with the fact that this is generally regarded as by far the worst of the four films, I approached watching this episode with some trepidation.

 At times this comes across as a tamer remake of the first movie, just with a different setting – it has exactly the same structure for a start, and there’s even a character who has a lesbian flashback near the beginning, only this time you don’t really see anything.
 Generally The Ghost Galleon is okayish, but only just.
-Despite saying I would do shorter reviews for the sequels I’ve still somehow managed to drag this one out to the usual four paragraphs.
-I guess I’m happier wasting 15 mins rambling on for about some obscure 70s horror movie than I am about the latest blockbuster!
+Despite saying I would do shorter reviews for the sequels, I’ve still somehow managed to drag this one out to the usual four paragraphs.
+I guess I’m happier wasting 15 minutes rambling on for about some obscure ’70s horror movie than I am about the latest blockbuster!